 22. Chinese New Year Themed Sensory Bin

 Young children love to feel different textures.
-Sensory bins are fun and calming for toddlers, preschoolers, and kindergarteners.
+Sensory bins are fun and calming for toddlers, preschoolers, and kindergartners.
 This festive sensory bin allows them to explore the texture of red rice and use fine motor skills to practice pouring and scooping in festive red envelopes.
 Visit Gift of Curiosity for details.

 Happy New Year!
 May you have a prosperous new year!